Table of Contents

 Hours: M - F 10:00 AM - 6 PM

 Fraternities and sororities offer an exciting opportunity to participate in campus life.
 Nineteen national fraternities and thirteen national sororities are represented on campus.
-Call the Greek Life Office to inquire about how to meet students who are members and how to join a sorority or fraternity.
+Visit our website to find out how to join a sorority or fraternity.

 Hazing and Initiation Activities Policy